oakestra/documentation/content/docs/dashboard/features.md

 ## Organizations

-Organizations ensure smooth collaboration within a team in Oakestra.
+An Organization in Oakestra is a fundamental unit designed to facilitate and enhance collaboration among team members.
+It serves as a container for projects, applications, and resources, providing a structured and efficient environment for collective work.
+Within an organization, team members share a common space where they can collaboratively develop, manage, and deploy applications.

+Key attributes of an Oakestra Organization include:

+- **Collaborative Space:** Organizations provide a dedicated space for team members to work together.
+This shared environment ensures that all members have visibility into the applications and projects associated with the organization.

-Members of an organization have access to all applications created within that organization, and they can use the resources provided within the organization to deploy new services.
+- **Access Control:** Members of an organization enjoy access to all applications created within that organizational context.
+This access control mechanism streamlines collaboration by allowing team members to contribute to shared projects seamlessly.

+- **Resource Utilization:** The organization serves as a hub for resource management.
+Team members can utilize the resources provided within the organization to deploy new services, fostering an efficient and centralized approach to application development.

 ### Root Organization